 This is because there is a slight differentiation between the true meaning of the term ‘purchased annuity’ in Spanish and in English when it comes to tax.

 Basically, purchased annuities are taxed favourably in Spain.
-It is a fact that UK pensions allow the pension account holder to purchase an annuity from an insurance company with a percentage of their pension pot.
+Some pensions allow the pension account holder to purchase an annuity from an insurance company with a percentage of their pension pot.

 You really need to bring in an adviser at this point to help you find the most tax-efficient way of declaring this income because once it has been deemed taxable in a certain way, you cannot then change the way it is taxed.

-Apart from reducing taxation, there may also be additional benefits, such as accessing a bigger tax-free lump sum, protecting your assets from UK inheritance tax and gaining access to a wider variety of investment options.
+There may be benefits, such as accessing a bigger tax-free lump sum, protecting your assets from UK inheritance tax and gaining access to a wider variety of investment options.
 Again, it’s important to seek qualified financial advice before taking any action.

 Each individual’s financial situation is very different and you need personalised advice about your own affairs from a qualified person.